oddbird/oddsite/content/2016/11/04/branding-type.rst

 *Element Collage*

 Sometimes tools that worked before don't work for a new team or project.
 Fortunately, we remembered that getting stuck isn't a failure.
-In fact, it is an expected and valuable part of the process.
-The goal isn’t to stop getting stuck, but to get better at recognizing the situation for what it is and know how to get unstuck.
-It’s a clue that you need to step back, look around, and try something new.
+Good process doesn't mean ideas always flow smoothly, without ever going down the wrong path.
+Our goal isn't to foresee and avoid every problem, but to recognize when we're getting stuck, and have the tools available to try a different approach.

 So we looked to our community for inspiration.
 Stacy posted a fantastic article from `Vox Product`_ detailing their brand design process.
 When their design team got to the step we reached, they wisely picked a single element to focus on: typography.